-Assumption: In this paper, we assume that the ontology possessed by all the agents is commensurable and they all conform to the same ontological framework to avoid inconsistent perspectives and thus evade the Tower of Babel situation Iliadis (2019); Mark et al. (2003).
-Also, we assume that each agent possesses an episodic memory to hold the entire sequence.
+Assumption: In this paper, we assume that the ontology possessed by all the agents is identical and they all conform to the same ontological framework to avoid inconsistent perspectives and thus evade the Tower of Babel situation Iliadis (2019); Mark et al. (2003).